Today we are releasing our 2018 Year In Review, highlighting the top moments of a successful and lively year at WP Rocket.

 You’re also going to see us more on stage, since we strongly believe in the involvement into the WordPress community.

-Finally, a big thank to you for following us: we deeply appreciate your ongoing support!
-Always feel free to send us your feedback or ask for a feature request: you know we read and answer all your emails 😊
+Finally, a big thank you for following us: we deeply appreciate your ongoing support!
+Always feel free to send us your feedback or ask for a feature request: you know we read and answer all our emails. 😊

 From all of us at WP Rocket, we wish you a wonderful and successful 2019!